WordPress/wordpress-playground/packages/php-wasm/docs/index.md

-# php-wasm: Use PHP in JavaScript
+# Use PHP in JavaScript

-This package enables running PHP in Javascript.
-Here's how:
+This package enables running PHP in Javascript:

 ```js
 import { createPHP } from 'php-wasm';